bnossum/midgetv/README.md

 ## Abbreviated, incomplete build instructions

+### 1: Utilities
+"make" in directory util to build a few utilities

-### Basic verification of instructions
+### 2: Part of Verilog code
-1. "make" in directory code to compile ucode.h to ucodeinitval.hv
+"make" in directory code to generate some verilog include files.

+### 3: Simulators
-2. "make" in directory tst to compile simulators
+"make" in direcory tst to compile simulators
  - m_ice40sim.bin and
  - m_ice40sim_EBRonly.bin

+### Basic verification of instructions
-3. "make" in directory sw/first to compile a bunch of small test assembler programs (riscv instructions) to binary images, then simulate using simulators made in step 2.
+1. "make" in directory sw/first to compile a bunch of small test assembler programs (riscv instructions) to binary images, then simulate using simulators made in step 2.
-4. "cat results.txt" to see how simulation went.
+2. "cat results.txt" to see how simulation went.

 ### Basic verification of instructions as per riscv conformance testing.
-1. As above
-2. As above
-3. "make" in directory sw/second to compile a bunch of small test assembler programs (stubs around included compliance program code).
+1. "make" in directory sw/second to compile a bunch of small test assembler programs (stubs around included compliance program code).
    Note that the compliance tests is a dependent project, but I do not make that dependency explicit in this project, at least not for now.
-4. "runall" to simulate the programs compiled in step 3 (takes some time).
+2. "./runall" to simulate the programs compiled in step 3 (takes some time).
-5. "compareall" to compare simulated output with reference output.
+3. "./compareall" to compare simulated output with reference output.

 ### Compilation of a the "morse" C-program to a development board
 Note.
 This will be modified.
-1. As above
-2. "make" in directory util to compile midgetv_bin2ebr, an utility that mappes a binary image program to EBR initial values.
-3. "make" in directory sw/hwexamples/morse to:
+1. "make" in directory sw/hwexamples/morse to:
    - compile morse.c to morse.o
    - compile crt0.S to crt0.s (Note that this crt0 is a joke, very incomplete).
    - link to get morse.bin
    - midgetv_bin2ebr to transform morse.bin to ice40loaderprog.hv in
      directories tsthw/iceblink40-hx1k and tsthw/upduino2
-4. Go to directory tsthw/upduino2.
+2. Go to directory tsthw/upduino2.
    - In the top of the wrapper toplevel verilog file upduino2.v are some hints on how to compile a FPGA image.
    - Alternatively, an iceCube2 should be available in directory tsthw/upduino2/iCEcube2_flow.
-5. Upload to the upduino2 board.
+3. Upload to the upduino2 board.
 A similar procedure is to be followed for the iceblink40-hx1k board